-- I. Submit the outstanding task
+- 1. Submit the outstanding task

-- II.
-Ask for an Illness/Misadventure Form
+- 2. Ask for an Illness/Misadventure Form

-- III.
-Fill in the Illness/Misadventure Form and hand back to the teacher with medical certificate attached (For misadventures the student needs to return the form with a parent signature)
+- 3. Fill in the Illness/Misadventure Form and hand back to the teacher with medical certificate attached (For misadventures the student needs to return the form with a parent signature)

-In the case of missed in class tests, formal exams, practical tests, and performances the teacher will inform the student:
+In the case of missed in class tests, formal examinations, practical tests, and performances the teacher will inform the student:

-- I. when the next opportunity will be to undertake the task, or - II. if an alternative task needs to be undertaken, or - III. if an estimate mark will be allocated.
+- 1. when the next opportunity will be to undertake the task, or - 2. if an alternative task needs to be undertaken, or - 3. if an estimate mark will be allocated.

-This decision will be made in accordance with faculty policy and procedures and will be made in consultation with the Head teacher.
+This decision will be made in accordance with faculty policy and procedures and will be made in consultation with the Head Teacher.

-In the case of a student falling ill during an assessment task (or suffering from a misadventure that is impacting on the student's ability to complete the task), the teacher will provide the student with an Illness/Misadventure Form and direct the student to report to the Front Office (or relevant Head teacher) for assistance.
+In the case of a student falling ill during an assessment task or suffering from a misadventure that is impacting on the student's ability to complete the task, the teacher will provide the student with an Illness/Misadventure Form and direct the student to report to the relevant Head teacher for assistance.